hmp-08/Burmese-POS-Tagging/README.md

 # Burmese-POS-Tagging-Model
-Burmese Part-of-Speech (POS) model Based on Transformers.
+Burmese Part-of-Speech (POS) model Based on Transformers (Opennmt-tf framework)

 # Introduction
 Part-of-Speech (POS) refers to categorizing words in a sentence based on their grammatical roles.
 It helps in parsing, information retrieval, named entity recognition, sentiment analysis, machine translation, and language generation.
 POS tagging uses machine learning to assign tags to words.
 It improves language analysis and understanding in NLP tasks.